Last updated on October 28, 2025

 Can You Dredge if You Have No Cards in Your Library?

 Unfortunately you can’t dredge with no cards in your library.
-As per rule 702.52b, you can’t mill any cards if you don’t have enough cards in your library for it.
+As per rule 702.52b, you can’t mill any cards with dredge if you don’t have enough cards in your library for it.

 Can You Respond to Dredge?

 One of the reasons why dredge is so powerful is because you can’t respond to it at all.
-The ability doesn’t use the stack which means it can’t be responded to.
+The ability doesn’t use the stack, it simply replaces the act of drawing a card.

 Can You Counter Dredge?